laravel-enso/charts/README.md

     }
     ```

-7. Use the vue component in your view
+7. Use the VueJS component in your view

     ```
     <chart ref="chart"